Karel Bonsink

 Karel Bonsink (born 21 September 1950) is a Dutch football manager and former professional player.
-He coaches FC Hilversum.
+He last coached FC Hilversum.

 Playing career

-In the course of his career Bonsink has played as a forward for DWS, FC Utrecht, RFC Liège, RWDM, Ajax, Stade Rennais F.C. and Seiko SA.
+Born in The Hague, but raised in the Staatsliedenbuurt in Amsterdam, over the course of his career Bonsink has played as a forward for DWS, FC Utrecht, FC Luik, RWDM, Ajax, Stade Rennais F.C. and Seiko SA.

+Bonsink played 3 games for the Netherlands national under-19 football team and one for Jong Oranje.

 Managerial career

-Bonsink has managed FC Abcoude, AGOVV, HFC Haarlem and since 2001 is a coach at FC Hilversum, competing in the Topklasse since 2010, where one of his sons was active as a player.
+Bonsink has managed FC Abcoude, AGOVV, HFC Haarlem and was a coach at FC Hilversum, competing in the Topklasse since 2010, where one of his sons was active as a player.

 On 10 November 2013, it was announced that Bonsink would take a managerial position with West African side AS Dragons from Benin.
 This however faltered due to negotiations with his manager Humprey Nijman at the time.
 He returned to Hilversum in 2015.